 History of Mykonos

-Mykonos was first inhabited by the Carian Greek tribe, followed by the Ionians in the 11th century BC.
+Mykonos was first inhabited by the Carian Greek tribe, then the Phoenicians, Egyptians, Minoans, and finally the Ionians in the 11th century BC.
+The island even appears in ancient Greek mythology as one of the battlegrounds where Zeus and the Titans fought.
 Due to the high population and great prosperity of the neighboring island of Delos, Mykonos grew in importance as well.
+In fact, the island was named for one of the sons of the King of Delos (Mykonos).
 Following the ruin of Delos, Mykonos experience a period of decline until it came under the rule of the Venetians.
+After the Venetians, Mykonos came under Turkish control until Greek independence in the 19th century.

 Today Mykonos is a very popular tourist destination, best known for it’s beautiful white-washed walls, colorful doorways, beaches, and nightlife.
 It’s a must see destination if you are visiting the Greek islands for the first time.